minozzi/minozzi.github.io/projects.md

 "Athletic Democracy: Robust Deliberation *and* Participation."
 With Michael Neblo, Lauren Ratliff Santoro, Anand Sokhey, & David Lazer

-"Congress and Community: Coresidence Social Influence in the U.S. House of Representatives, 1801-1861."
-With Gregory Caldeira

 "Does Familiarity Breed Esteem?
 A Field Experiment on Emergent Attitudes toward Members of Congress."
 With Kevin Esterling & Michael Neblo